-Statistical analysis of parameters and distribution superoxide dismutase, catalase and blood glucose
+Statistical analysis of parameters and distribution SOD, CAT and blood glucose

-In Table 1, values are given (mean value and standard deviation) for parameters SOD, CAT, fasting and postprandial 2 h glucose (G0H and G2H) in study groups.
+In Table 1 values are given (mean value and standard deviation) for parameters SOD, CAT, fasting and postprandial 2h glucose (G0H and G2H) in study groups.

 For the established normal distributions of SOD in the control group and in the group of obese individuals, t-test confirms a significant difference in mean values of this enzyme (t = 3.53, p = 0.0014).
 Uniform distribution in T2DM group refers to the systematic change of SOD after the treatment.